marekzelinka/fso-part12/README.md

 - `docker container run --rm ubuntu ls` - runs the `ls` command and removes the container after execution
 - `docker run -it hello-node-world bash` - runs the image `hello-node-world` in interactive mode with bash

-- `docker container ls -a` - list containers, the `-a` will list containers that have been exited
+- `docker container ls -a` - list containers, the `-a` will list containers that have been stoped
   - `docker ps` - shortcut, same as above

-- `docker container diff hello-node-world` - check for the changes between the original image and container
+- `docker container diff hello-node-world` - check for the changes between the original image and new container

 - `docker container rm hopeful_clarke` - removes the container

-- `docker container run -it --name hello-node node:20 bash` - creates a container named `hello-node` with image `node:20`, that has node already installed
+- `docker container run -it --name hello-node node:20 bash` - creates a container named `hello-node` with image `node:20`, with node preinstalled
-- `docker start hopeful_clarke` - starts a already exited container
+- `docker start hopeful_clarke` - starts a stoped container
 - `docker start -i hopeful_clarke` - starts container in interactive mode
-- `docker kill hopeful_clarke` - stops a container
+- `docker kill hopeful_clarke` - stops a container by **name**
+  - `docker kill 3c` - you can use the **id**

 - `docker commit hopeful_clarke hello-node-world` - creates a new image named `hello-node-world` based on `hopeful-clarke` container, with all the changes we have made